AnghelLeonard/Hibernate-SpringBoot/README.md

 169. **[How To Avoid HHH000104 And Use Pagination Of Parent-Child](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootHHH000104)**

 **Description:** HHH000104 is a Hibernate warning that tell us that pagination of a result set is tacking place in memory.
-For example, consider the `Author` and `Book` entities in a bidirectional lazy `@OneToMany` relationship and the following query:
+For example, consider the `Author` and `Book` entities in a lazy bidirectional `@OneToMany` association and the following query:

   `@Transactional`\
   `@Query(value = "SELECT a FROM Author a LEFT JOIN FETCH a.books WHERE a.genre = ?1",`\